solamarpreet/CTPy/README.md

 - [ ] Dynamic question data to ensure solutions are obtained in a programatic fashion
 - [ ] Segregated beginner, intermediate and advanced challenge paths

-See the [open issues](https://github.com/solamarpreet/CTPy/issues) for a full list of proposed features (and known issues).

 <br />